 Deadline: March 30, 2017 11:59 PM CST

-Undergraduate Research Awards (UGRAs) provide a $1,000 scholarship to undergraduate students pursuing original research, scholarship, or creative work under the general guidance of a member of the faculty or other approved mentor.
+Undergraduate Research Awards (UGRAs) are $1,000 scholarships provided to undergraduate students pursuing original research, scholarship, or creative work under the general guidance of a member of the faculty or other approved mentor.
 Each UGRA proposal must be sponsored by a KU affiliated faculty member or approved mentor who has read and approved the proposal and who agrees to oversee the conduct and completion of the project.
 UGRAs are awarded to students conducting semester-long independent projects that constitute work that is original and substantive given the standards and objectives of the field.
 (The UGRAs are not intended, for example, to support trips to workshops or the like; something new has to be discovered or created).
 Aside from recognizing student accomplishments, the UGRA competition provides an incentive for students to practice writing about their work and to take a deeper look at the literature of their field.

 Students in any major can apply.
 To be eligible you must be a degree-seeking undergraduate student when you receive the award.
 Students receiving fall or spring awards must be enrolled full-time during the award period.
 Exceptions to this rule can be made, e.g., when the applicant is studying abroad during the semester or only needs a few more credits to graduate.
 If you think an exception should be made for you, or if you have questions about your eligibility, contact the Center for Undergraduate Research at firstname.lastname@example.org.